Rockhopper-Technologies/enlighten/doc/faq.rst

 Windows does not currently support resizing.

-Enlighten also works relatively well in Linux-like subsystems for Windows such as `Cygwin <https://cygwin.com/>`_ or
+Enlighten also works in Linux-like subsystems for Windows such as `Cygwin <https://cygwin.com/>`_ or
 `Windows Subsystem for Linux <https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux>`_.

 Is Jupyter Notebooks Supported?
 -------------------------------

-Experimental support for Jupyter notebooks was added in version 1.10.0.
+Support for Jupyter notebooks was added in version 1.10.0.

 Jupyter Notebook support is provide by the :py:class:`~enlighten.NotebookManager` class.
 If running inside a Jupyter Notebook, :py:func:`~enlighten.get_manager` will return a